 If you are interested in the popular sport of hunting, one of the first things you need to know about is the gun you should use.
 There are many different types of hunting rifles, and your choice will depend on many factors.
 Some of those factors include the size of the gun, the speed and energy of the shot, the level of accuracy you need, and the type of prey you are hunting.

-Which Weapons Work Best for Different Sizes of Game
+Which Firearms Work Best for Different Sizes of Game

-Now that you have a better understanding of the most common firearms used in hunting, we can cover which weapons you should take with you based on what type of animal you are hunting.
-This will be a basic overview, as the range of weaponry available for your needs could fill books.
+Now that you have a better understanding of the most common firearms used in hunting, we can cover which firearms you should take with you based on what type of animal you are hunting.
+This will be a basic overview, as the range of firearms available for your needs could fill books.

 ● Smaller Animals